hurwitzlab/planet-microbe-semantic-web-analysis/job_list/notes.md

 Applied `Aquatic Sample Minimum Filter Fractionation Size Threshold ` from `min - 0.22` and `Aquatic Sample Maximum Filter Fractionation Size Threshold` from `min - 2` to get 4 samples with 20 files.

-Furthur refined this down to only 7 WGS METAGENOMIC files
+Furthur refined this down to only 7 WGS METAGENOMIC files.
+7 unique sample IDs.

 ## OSD